jacobbrooks/ZenoRadio-Alexa-Skill/README.md

 make an AWS Lambda Function for it.
 Once you set up the generic outline of a skill you need to change some things around to get the ZenoRadio skill working.
 Some of the following might already be implemented / selected in your skill.

+In the Amazon Developer Console on your Alexa Skill's page.

 In the "skill information" tab:
 -Select "custom" for skill type